wp-plugins/plugin-protector/readme.txt

 == Description ==

-Plugin Protector is a light-weight admin tool that adds a layer of protection when updating and deleting plugins.
-If you've ever added custom code to a plugin and want to protect against accidentally updating and overwriting your customizations, this plugin will allow you to mark individual plugins as 'Protected'.
+A light-weight admin tool adding a layer of protection when updating and deleting plugins.
+If you've ever added custom code to a plugin and want to protect against accidentally updating and overwriting the customizations, this plugin will allow you to mark individual plugins as 'Protected'.
 When protected, update or deletion requests for a plugin will trigger an admin notice confirming your action.

 Documentation is also outlined [here](http://wmpl.org/blogs/vandercar/wp/plugin-protector/ "Plugin Protector Documentation").